 During 2020, we implemented various workforce reductions resulting in the termination of approximately 190 employees, temporary furloughs for certain employees and lower compensation levels for executives and employees not participating in furloughs in response to the decrease in crude oil pricing, customer capital spending plans and activity as a result of the decline in market conditions primarily related to the COVID-19 pandemic and reduced demand for oil.
-In connection with these reductions in workforce and executive departures, we incurred a cumulative amount of \$5.7 million in one-time severance costs, of which \$1.3 million was recorded in the condensed consolidated statement of operations under general and administrative expenses for the three months ended March 31, 2020.
-We did not incur any significant severance or termination benefits during the three months ended March 31, 2021.
+In connection with these reductions in workforce and executive departures, we incurred a cumulative \$5.7 million in one-time severance costs, of which \$3.5 million and \$4.8 million were recorded in the condensed consolidated statement of operations under general and administrative expenses for the three and six months ended June 30, 2020.
+We did not incur any significant severance or termination benefits during the three and six months ended June 30, 2021.